Scarabaeus1031/NEXAH/nexah/NEXAH_IDENTITY.md

 - transition geometries
 - transport channels
 - switching structures
+- **triple spiral coupling with Elastic Dual Lock**
 - navigable stability landscapes

 It is already a strong engine for structure discovery.

-It is becoming a field, channel, and transition-geometry framework.
+It is becoming a field, channel, switch and spiral-coupling framework.

 Its long-term horizon is: